lsst-dm/dmtn-177/index.rst

 When a quantum graph is constructed the graph builder knows every single input dataset and every output dataset and how they relate to each other.
 The graph builder also knows the expected URIs of all the files created by the pipelines.
-This knowledge could be used to construct a limited in-memory non-SQL registry that could be constructed by reading a static file created by the graph builder.
+This knowledge could be used to construct a limited SQLite registry that could be constructed by the graph builder and provided to each invocation.
+BPS could for example upload this SQLite file to object store and provide a URI to each job to allow it to be retrieved.
 This static file would then be passed to every job being executed and importantly, unlike the externalized approach above, it will never need to handle merging of registry information during the execution of the workflow graph.

 On ``butler.put()`` the implementation would check that the relevant entry is expected but otherwise not try to do anything else.
 The datastore would also write the file to the object store and interact with registry but registry would not write anything to registry.
 Datastore would need to be changed to allow it to read the output URI directly from the registry to ensure that the expected output URI matches the one chosen by datastore.
 This should be possible with a minor refactoring and is somewhat related to the refactoring that will be required to generate signed URLs from the URIs.
+An alternative is to change the way that ``pipe_base`` interacts with Butler such that it no longer uses native Butler calls but instead uses a specialized stripped down interface.

 On completion of the workflow the registry information can be handled in two ways: